bholbrook73/focuscollege-acsd2020-assignment2/readme.md

 * The Length of one wall
 * Will return with total studs and beams needed for your project !

-In case you have not the dependancies, you need to run:
+In case you have not the dependencies, you need to run:
 *  Npm install
 *  npm i yargs